How Much Does Heat Pump Installation Cost in 2025?

 •

-The average cost to install a heat pump is $6,081, typically ranging from $4,247 and $7,929 depending on the size and type you need.
-Some mini-split systems can cost as little as $1,500, while other systems, like geothermal and solar, can cost up to $40,000.
+The average cost to install a heat pump is $6,081, but it typically ranges between $4,247 and $7,929, depending on the size and type you need.
+Some mini-split systems cost as little as $1,500, while other systems, like geothermal and solar, can cost up to $40,000.

 Let's calculate cost data for you.
 Where are you located?